screadore/ovation-requisition-automation/README.md

 # ovation-requisition-automation
-# Disclaimer I do not claim any ownership or rights to Ovation.
-I am just facilitating the automation of their platform for open source usage.
+# This script uses the Pandas Python package to automate the input of sample information from one excel file into the requisition template for bulk uploading.
 This script uses the Pandas Python package to automate the input of sample information from one excel file into the requisition template for bulk uploading.

 How to use: